-The Fund does not have committed minimum rate to reduce the scope of the investments considered prior to the application of the investment strategy.
+The Fund does not have committed minimum rate to reduce the scope of the investments

-Good governance practices include sound management structures, employee relations, remuneration of staff and tax
+Good governance practices include sound management structures, employee relations, remuneration of staff and tax compliance.

-Asset allocation describes the share of investments in specific assets.
+Assetallocation describes the share of investments in specific assets.

 What is the policy to assess good governance practices of the investee companies?